shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Plot Armor

 No one can hurt you.
-Whenever you or another creature must make a saving throw, you may spend any number of MP to decrease the DC by 1 per MP spent.
+Whenever you or another creature must make a Save, you may spend any number of MP to decrease the DC by 1 per MP spent.

 Additionally, whenever you are attacked, you may spend any number of MP to increase your PD or AD by the number of MP spent, until the start of your next turn.